Frequently Asked Questions

-- You should complete this form (with your advisor) two semesters before you graduate (e.g., if you plan to graduate in spring 2006, you should submit the form in spring 2005).
+- You should complete this form (with your advisor) before the deadline for the semester you wish to graduate in (current deadline is available online).
 The form will be “evaluated” by the university and you will receive feedback on the classes you need to complete in order to graduate as well as whether there are any loose ends (e.g., transfer credits, incompletes in courses, WEPT, etc.) that need attention.
 You should check your ARR (Academic Requirement Report) carefully to ensure that you are on track for graduation, a guide on How to read your Academic Requirement Report has been created to do this.

 Yes.
 However, the course is worth only 3 units toward the total of 120 units required for graduation.
 For example, while WGS 350 counts toward both the major and GE; it still only amounts to 3 units of credit toward the 120 unit graduation requirement.